 Dusty Baker has spent a lifetime in baseball.
 After a productive career as an outfielder for four teams over a 19-year career, Baker joined the managerial ranks.
-As a major league manager over most of the past three decades, he developed a reputation for helping teams win, although a coveted World Series title has eluded him.
+As a major league manager over most of the period since 1993, he developed a reputation for helping teams win, although it took him until 2022 to capture a World Series title.

 Baker’s parents were Johnnie B. Sr., who was a defense industry worker and Christine, a professor.
 His father worked two jobs in order for his family to have what they needed.
 After the senior Baker finished his work for the Air Force, he would work as a salesman at Sears in the evenings.
 “He wanted better for us kids,” said Baker.
 “He said that I would be better than that.”2

 He was the oldest of five children.
 Since both parents worked, Baker was often called upon to manage his unruly younger siblings.
 When things went wrong and his siblings misbehaved, his father would punish Baker.
 His mother was also important in his life.
 It was his mother who determined what courses Baker would take in school, especially during his high school years.

 Besides his academic classes, she also insisted that he take piano lessons.
 “I wanted to be Little Richard or Jerry Lee Lewis.
 She wanted me to be Liberace.
 Did I have a choice?
 That wasn’t a word in our house.
 She told me that I was going to have culture whether I wanted it or not.
 Love is discipline.
 I had plenty of both.”3

 Baker expressed an interest in baseball early in life.
 He spent many hours with his father who believed that “once you decided to do something, you have to completely finish it.
 [Dusty] said he wanted to play baseball so I hit him hundreds of balls.
 By the time that he was 12, he was a very good player.”4